alibaba/GraphScope/docs/flex/interactive/overview.md

 ## The Cypher Query Language

 GraphScope Interactive supports Cypher, a graph query language developed by Neo4j.
-Cypher is designed specifically for working with graph data and provides an efficient and scalable solution for querying and manipulating graph data.
-It offers a visual way of matching patterns and relationships, making it intuitive and easy to use.
+Not only does Cypher provide an efficient and scalable solution for querying and manipulating graph data, but it also offers a visual way of matching patterns and relationships, making it intuitive and easy to use.

-The application of Cypher in GraphScope can be categorized into two main areas:
+The application of Cypher in GraphScope Interactive can be categorized into two main areas:
 1. **On-the-Fly Read Queries**: Users can submit Cypher read queries directly to the engine.
 These queries are then automatically compiled into a dynamic library for execution, providing immediate results.
 2. **Stored Procedures**: Users can create a Cypher file with specified parameters denoted as `${param_name}`.
 Using the admin tool, this code can be compiled into a stored procedure and registered within the system.
 This stored procedure can then be invoked for future use via Cypher's CALL clause.